LunarWatcher/umbra/CONTRIBUTING.md

 A standard layout is provided that pretty much just runs the tests.
 It can be used from within `devenv`, which currently works as a way to get around the lack of proper pipelines in zellij.
 This is hopefully coming soon, at which point the exact relation to devenv will likely change.
 How is TBA

 [^1]: The error handling used in umbra uses custom exceptions, but not all errors are going to use these.
 How non-caught exceptions are logged (if at all) is a wildcard.
+[^2]: I'm not going to lie, this wasn't my preference.
+The YAML library for C++ is trash, yyjson (which I actually really like) is unfortunately far too verbose not to have an abstraction layer between it and umbra's code, and rfl (which could be that abstraction layer) is built on an AI slop foundation, and is therefore out of the question.